-What to report Back-transforming coefficients Comparing effect sizes /isualizing effects nterpreting and reporting
+Back-transforming oefficients Comparing effect sizes

 Overfitting

 Overfitting: Fit might be too tight due to the exceeding number of parameters (coefficients).
 The maximal number of predictors that a model allows depends on their distribution and the distribution of the outcome.